-If we still want to engage in genital sex -- like vaginal or anal intercourse, oral sex or manual sex -- safer sex is the only thing yet proven to effectively reduce the STI risks those activities can present.
+If we still want to engage in genital sex -- like vaginal or anal intercourse, oral sex or manual sex -- safer sex is one of the only things (besides available vaccines and PrEP and PEP for HIV prevention) yet proven to effectively reduce the STI risks those activities can present.
 That means regular STI testing, and consistently (not just sometimes) and correctly (used exactly as directed) using barriers.
 Most STIs are primarily transmitted through body fluids, so protecting ourselves against them is mostly about limiting or avoiding our contact with each others fluids.
 Barriers are what help us do that when we don't also want to limit or avoid being sexual with other people.

 How much protection do they offer?
 When used consistently and correctly, latex condoms are highly effective preventing STIs, and are the only thing that's yet shown to be highly effective.
 With fluid-borne infections, like HIV, Hepatitis or Chlamydia, condoms have been found in studies to reduce the risk of infection by as much as 99%, and as little as around 50%, with both figures largely influenced by how consistently and correctly condoms are used.
 Specifically addressing HIV protection, the UNFPA states an effectiveness rate of 90-96%, Family Health International states a rate of 80% - 97% protection.
 With infections transmitted by skin-to-skin contact alone, findings for protection range from around 30% to around 90%.
 Again, proper use and consistency is a big player.
 Barriers can also help prevent infections like urinary tract infections and bacterial vaginosis.